-PiggyBac can generate stably expressed proteins at a very high efficiency and allows researchers in the alternative food protein space to quickly screen for cells with desired characteristics.
+PiggyBac can generate stably expressed proteins at a very high efficiency and allows researchers in the alternative protein space to quickly screen for cells with desired characteristics.
 Insertion preference into highly-expressed genomic loci is a unique characteristic of piggyBac that has been utilized with great success in the biopharmaceutical industry for cell immortalization, reprogramming, and differentiation, as well as the production of proteins.
-When piggyBac is used for antibody bioproduction, it yields up to more than 11-fold increases in comparison with standard plasmid transfection (Figure 2)1.
+When piggyBac is used for antibody bioproduction, it yields up to more than 11-fold increases in comparison with standard plasmid transfection2.

 Another consideration is the DNA cargo capacity for integration of the desired genes.
 When one group attempted retrovirus-mediated immortalization of mouse embryonic fibroblasts (MEFs), little efficiency was observed due to low viral titers of the large cargo required.
 When the same group used piggyBac’s massive cargo capacity, they efficiently immortalized mouse MEFs while maintaining multipotency.

 Optionally, following the transposon mediated insertion, the cassette can be removed in a scarless manner with excision-only piggyBac transposase (PBx) as shown below in Figure 4.
-We call this process Footprint-Free® gene editing.
+We call this process Footprint-Free gene editing.
 This useful feature of piggyBac can be applied to removing reprogramming or immortalization factors to drive differentiation following proliferation, phenotype reversion and selection marker recycling.

 Understandably, many companies do not want to invest too heavily to establish new basic protocols.
 So, the final question one might ask is, has it been used in my system or species?
+This is where piggyBac excels as it is active in nearly all species and cells tested to date.
+See piggyBac’s abundant applications and uses below.

 Species | Outcome | Reference link |